Parth Chawla

 “Predicting Mexico-to-US Migration with Machine Learning for Counterfactual Analysis,” with J. Edward Taylor

-Conferences: AAEA & WAEA Joint Annual Meeting 2025 Poster
+Presentations: AAEA & WAEA Joint Annual Meeting 2025 (Best Poster Award Recipient) Poster

 Summary Reliable tools to predict migration are increasingly important amid rising climate and economic risks, and demographic shifts.
 Tree-based machine learning models can uncover complex, nonlinear relationships that conventional models often miss and can be used to simulate responses to shocks.
 Migration data are costly to collect, so models must perform well with readily available data.
 We first train a LightGBM model on an ideal dataset, a panel tracking the employment locations of 10,739 individuals from 1980 to 2007, and achieve high predictive accuracy.
 Using this as a benchmark, we then train a model on just four years of data without migration histories.
 By adding public weather data, this restricted model approaches benchmark performance (within 0.1 F1 score).
 Counterfactual shocks show that a 10% rise in temperature reduces migration by 13% the following year, a 10% increase in age lowers it by 17%, and a 10% drop in income by 18%.

-“Firm Networks and Resilience to Shocks in Rural Markets,” with Daniel Putnam and Jess Rudder
+“Firm Networks, Risk Sharing and Resilience to Shocks Among Small Firms in Tanzania,” with Daniel Putman and Jess Rudder

-“Is Technology Inappropriate for Developing East Asia?,” with World Bank EAP team
+“Is Technology Inappropriate for Developing East Asia?,” with Francesca de Nicola, Aaditya Mattoo and Jonathan Timmis (World Bank East Asia Pacific)

 “Financial Literacy and Small Firm Performance in Uganda”, with Ester Agasha, Andrew Hobbs, Travis Lybbert, Nathalie Nyanga, and Bruce Wydick